WestDRI/slidesForWebinars/content/git_recording/_index.md

 ?	print help
 ```

-There are [more options](https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging), but these are the main ones to remember.
+There are {{<a "https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging" "more options">}}, but these are the main ones to remember.

 ---